Sturdy-Statistics/bailey/README.md

 You can recover the server keychain and decrypt protected data without access to the original server.

+The encrypted server keychain is a required recovery artifact for ordinary ciphertext.
+Bailey does not back it up; the caller must retain an intact copy on durable storage.
+`encrypt-critical` ciphertext is the exception and can be recovered directly with the offline backup keychain and password.

 This is a deliberate, manual process by design.

 ## Operational recommendations

 - Use artifact signing and verification for deployed jars
 - Protect keychain directories with strict filesystem permissions
+- Back up each encrypted server keychain and test restoration of that backup
 - Run on a POSIX filesystem
 - Assign each keychain path to exactly one JVM process
 - Disable core dumps for production services